 About the Program

-This full-immersion language program, offered through Hobart and William Smith Colleges' affiliation with Academic Programs International (API), is based at the Pontifícia Universidad Católica de Valparaíso (PUCV).
+This program, offered through Hobart and William Smith Colleges' affiliation with Academic Programs International (API), is based at the Pontifícia Universidad Católica de Valparaíso (PUCV).
 The program focuses on Spanish language development and the study of key historical and contemporary issues in multicultural Chile.
+Due to the wide range of courses available, the program offers the opportunity for students invested in maximizing their Spanish language proficiency to have a full immersion experience as well as the opportunity for students in other disciplines to develop their language skills while pursuing coursework in either Spanish or English.
 HWS students will take classes with other US students and international students, while those with advanced language skills may also opt to enroll in PUCV courses alongside local Chilean students.

 For more information on courses offered, please visit the API Valparaíso page HERE.

-This language immersion program will be of particular interest to students in Spanish and Hispanic Studies and Latin American Studies, as well as those with advanced Spanish skills from other disciplines including anthropology, comparative literature, environmental studies, history, international relations, politics, and social justice.
+This program will be of particular interest to students in Spanish and Hispanic Studies and Latin American Studies, as well as those with sufficient Spanish language proficiency from other disciplines including anthropology, comparative literature, environmental studies, history, international relations, politics, and social justice.
 Community service placements are available to interested students in a variety of areas and provide an excellent opportunity to further develop language proficiency.

-This program is open to juniors and seniors in good academic and social standing who have a minimum GPA of 3.0.
-Students must complete the equivalent of 5 semesters of college-level Spanish (or more) prior to departure.
-All students participating in the program must successfully complete one Spanish course (200 level or above) during the fall semester prior to studying abroad in Valparaíso.
+This program is open to juniors and seniors (sophomores may be considered in exceptional cases) in good academic and social standing who have a minimum GPA of 2.75.
+Students must complete the equivalent of 4 semesters of college-level Spanish (or more) prior to departure, including a course at their appropriate level during the semester prior to studying in Valparaíso.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students will reside in homestays arranged by API, the best way to experience Chilean daily life first-hand.
 Hosts are carefully chosen by the housing coordinator who will make every effort to match students with families based upon their expressed preferences.
 Students will be provided with breakfast and dinner each day in their homestays.